xkisxk/tp/docs/UserGuide.md

 have been tested, the percentage of correct answers will be displayed in the console, as well as the cards which received incorrect responses.

+If you do not know the answer to the current question being tested, and you want to skip to another question, you can do so by typing `/NEXT` or `/BACK` when prompted with the test question.

+`/NEXT` will skip to the next question while `/BACK` will go back to the previous question tested.

 Format: `test`

 Expected outcome: